French literature

 The life of Victor Hugo

-Victor Hugo was born in February 1802 in Besançon, in a troubled period, and in a divided family: his father, a general under Napoleon, and his mother, a royalist from the Vendée, soon separated.
-His older brother Eugène is mentally fragil.
-From a very young age Victor Hugo is full of ambition, reads a lot, and writes his first novel, Han d’Islande, at 18.
+Victor Hugo was born in February 1802 in Besançon, during a time of turmoil and into a divided family: his father, a general under Napoleon, and his mother, a royalist from the Vendée, soon separated.
+His elder brother Eugène was mentally fragile.
+From a very young age, Hugo was filled with ambition, read voraciously, and wrote his first novel, Han d’Islande, at eighteen.

-His father is far away, his mother dies when he is 19.
-He gets married.
-Eugene goes mad and has to be interned.
-At twenty, Victor is a father, and he must support his family.
-He works hard.
-Success comes: the young writer succeeds in poetry, novels, theater.
-He loves women and honors.
-He became a peer of France.
-A young actress, Juliette Drouet, falls in love with him and he with her: their affair will last fifty years.
-Moreover, he is a father-hen.
-He is happy.
-His little family is growing.
+His father was often away, and his mother died when he was nineteen.
+He married soon after.
+His brother Eugène descended into madness and had to be committed.
+At twenty, Victor was already a father and had to provide for his family.
+He worked relentlessly.
+Success followed: the young writer distinguished himself in poetry, the novel, and the theatre.
+He loved women and honours.
+He became a Peer of France.
+A young actress, Juliette Drouet, fell in love with him, and he with her; their affair would last fifty years.
+At the same time, he was a doting father.
+He was happy.
+His little family continued to grow.

-In 1843, the joy of his life, his daughter Léopoldine, drowns at the age of 20 years with her husband who, unable to save her, lets himself sink in despair.
-Victor Hugo is torn by this grief that will always remain in the depths of his soul.
-He stops writing.
+In 1843, the joy of his life, his daughter Léopoldine, drowned at the age of twenty, along with her husband, who, unable to save her, let himself sink in despair.
+Victor Hugo was devastated by this loss, a grief that would forever remain buried in the depths of his soul.
+He stopped writing.

-The life goes on.
-Soon he begins a passionate affair with a young woman of letters, Léonie.
-He cannot do without her body.
-But she is married.
-One morning, the police burst into their room: in flagrante delicto of adultery.
-In this moral century, it is a scandal, especially because how ridiculous the situation is.
+Life, however, went on.
+Before long, he began a passionate affair with a young woman of letters, Léonie.
+He could not live without her body.
+But she was married.
+One morning, the police burst into their room and caught them in flagrante delicto of adultery.
+In a morally rigid century, it was a scandal—made worse by the ridiculous nature of the scene.

 Exile and triumphant return

-A few years ago, he entered politics.
+A few years earlier, he had entered politics.
 He was elected deputy.
-But in 1851, it is the coup d’état of the one who will become Napoleon III.
-Hugo rebelled and did not accept it.
-He went into exile first in Brussels, then in Guernsey, a small English island near the Normandy coast.
-Soaked in the elements, in the sea, in anger, in isolation, his inspiration takes a new breath: it is the second great period of literary creation for Victor Hugo.
-Amnestied in 1859 by the emperor, he will return “when freedom returns”.
-The writer kept his word and stayed on his rock for 19 years, until the abdication of Napoleon III.
+But in 1851 came the coup d’état of the man who would become Napoleon III.
+Hugo rebelled and refused to accept it.
+He went into exile, first in Brussels, then on the island of Guernsey, off the coast of Normandy.
+Immersed in the elements—in the sea, in rage, in solitude—his inspiration took a new breath: this was the second great period of Victor Hugo’s literary creation.
+Although amnestied by the emperor in 1859, he vowed to return only “when liberty returned.”
+The writer kept his word and remained on his rock for nineteen years, until the abdication of Napoleon III.

 Exile